progit/progit/de/02-git-basics/01-chapter2.markdown

 	$ git init

-This creates a new subdirectory named .git that contains all of your necessary repository files — a Git repository skeleton.
+This creates a new subdirectory named `.git` that contains all of your necessary repository files — a Git repository skeleton.
 At this point, nothing in your project is tracked yet.
-(See Chapter 9 for more information about exactly what files are contained in the `.git` directory you just created.)
+(See *Chapter 9* for more information about exactly what files are contained in the `.git` directory you just created.)

 Das erzeugt ein Git Verzeichnis `.git`, in dem alle relevanten Git Repository Dateien enthalten sind, also ein Git Repository Grundgerüst.
 Zu diesem Zeitpunkt werden dann noch keine Dateien versioniert.
 (In Kapitel 9 werden wir genauer darauf eingehen, welche Dateien im .git Verzeichnis gerade erzeugt wurden.)

 If you want to start version-controlling existing files (as opposed to an empty directory), you should probably begin tracking those files and do an initial commit.
-You can accomplish that with a few git add commands that specify the files you want to track, followed by a commit:
+You can accomplish that with a few `git add` commands that specify the files you want to track, followed by a commit:

 Wenn in deinem Projekt bereits Dateien vorhanden sind (und es sich nicht nur um ein leeres Verzeichnis handelt), willst du diese vermutlich zur Versionskontrolle hinzufügen, damit Änderungen daran künftig nachverfolgbar sind.
 Dazu kannst du die folgenden Git Befehle ausführen, die Dateien zur Versionskontrolle hinzufügen und anschließend einen ersten Commit anlegen:

 	$ git add *.c
 	$ git add README
-	$ git commit –m 'initial project version'
+	$ git commit -m 'initial project version'

 We’ll go over what these commands do in just a minute.
 At this point, you have a Git repository with tracked files and an initial commit.